Ghaziabad administration asks protesting farmers to vacate UP Gate | Politics

 However, Tikait, the BKU's national spokesperson, condemned the Uttar Pradesh government and police for the move.

+He also alleged that armed goons were sent to the protest site and ''infiltrators'' were trying to create ruckus in the peaceful protest.

-In a separate statement issued by BKU media in charge Dharmendra Malik, Tikait was quoted as saying that the Uttar Pradesh Police was trying to arrest protestors even when the Supreme Court has found peaceful protests legitimate.
+In a separate statement issued by BKU media in-charge Dharmendra Malik, Tikait was quoted as saying that the Uttar Pradesh Police was trying to arrest protesters even when the Supreme Court has found peaceful protests legitimate.

 ''No violence has taken place at the Ghazipur border but still the UP government is resorting to policy of suppression.
 This is the face of the UP government,'' Tikait said. ''Our protest will continue,'' he added.